 The ANLY Internship course permits the student to gain practical work experience in data analysis.
 Internships must be directly related to the student’s academic program goals and further both their practical and academic skills.
 Students must obtain the approval of the ANLY Program Director to register.
 Approved internships must be aligned with Analytics program and provide a significant learning experience for the student.
 At the end of the internship, the student must submit a deliverable to the course instructor, 0.25 credits.

-The following courses have been pre-approved by the program and will satisfy elective requirements.
+Please see the Course Descriptions page for elective courses in other departments that have been pre-approved by the program and will satisfy elective requirements.
 Additional coursework may be approved upon request, and at the discretion of the program.